Carefree Water does not have $32.4MM in debt, it has $18.5MM

 That’s the way debt and interest payments work.

 Carefree water issued debt in the amount of $18.5MM in order to finance the infrastructure needed to bring all Carefree residents into our water system.
-The annual interest payments are variable through the life of the loan and total $13.5MM.
-Adding debt and interest payments together the total is $32.4mm.
+Total interest on the loan is $13.9MM.
+Total principal and interest over the life of the loan is $32.4MM.
 Carefree water debt is not $32.4mm and we are not paying interest on $32.4mm.

 In municipal finance, long-term bonds are used to finance long-term assets.
 Though the bond principal of $18.5MM will be paid down over time, we will benefit over the long term from the useful life of the assets.

 Another misunderstanding is who is paying the debt.
-The rates and charges on the NEW Carefree customers are paying for the new debt.
+The interest and principal payments amount to just over $1.1MM annually and the rates and charges on the NEW Carefree customers are paying the debt service.
 The debt is not being paid from our town budget.
 The town budget and Carefree water budget are separate and this debt was issued by the water company.